Precision Bounds on Continuous-Variable State Tomography using Classical Shadows: Applications

 Homodyne tomography is a popular technique used in quantum optics to make quadrature measurements of CV quantum states~\cite{Raymer_Lvovsky}.
 This technique allows one to measure a quadrature operator such as oscillator position, momentum, or any of their superpositions.

 Let \(a,a^\dagger\) be the canonical mode lowering and raising operators satisfying \([a,a^\dagger]=1\).
 A general quadrature operator,

 is parameterized by \(\theta\in[0,\pi)\), where \(\theta=0\) (\(\theta=\pi/2\)) corresponds to the pure position (momentum) quadrature.
+We consider all possible values of $\theta$ to be admissible and do not consider the problem of choosing an appropriate discretization.
+In practice, we use pseudorandom number generators to generate the values of $\theta_i$.
 Each operator admits its own set of orthogonal but non-normalizable ``eigenstates'' \(|x_\theta\rangle\) with \(x_\theta\in\mathbb R\).
 Even though such ``eigenstates'' are not quantum states but are instead distributions, they do resolve the identity for each \(\theta\) and thus yield valid positive operator-valued measures (POVMs)~\cite{Holevo2011}.
 For a given \(\theta\), a homodyne protocol yields a measurement in the corresponding set of eigenstates.

 To perform a homodyne measurement, the unknown system state interferes with an ancillary mode in a coherent state \(|\alpha_{\text{LO}}\rangle\) (coherent local oscillator or LO) via a beam splitter, as shown in Fig.~\ref{fig:homodyne}(a).
 The phase of the coherent state LO is precisely the phase $\theta$ which defines the quadrature that is measured, and is picked uniformly from \([0,\pi)\).
 Both output amplitudes of the beam splitter, $N_1$ and $N_2$ respectively, are measured via homodyne detectors.
 Their difference $N_-$ is proportional to the quadrature amplitude of the signal: